C. Forrest Faison III

 Clinton Forrest Faison III (born May 24, 1958) is a retired vice admiral (VADM) in the United States Navy.
-He served as an officer in the Medical Corps and as the 38th Surgeon General of the United States Navy.
+He served as an officer in the Medical Corps and as the 38th Surgeon General of the United States Navy, and is currently the interim Provost of Northeast Ohio Medical University.

 Education

 Faison spent time growing up in Norfolk, Virginia and Cleveland, Ohio.
 He graduated high school in the Cleveland suburbs, from Rocky River High School in 1976, where one of his classmates was future journalist Martin Savidge.
 He then attended Wake Forest University where he earned a bachelor's degree in 1980.
 Upon graduation, he received a commission as a naval officer through the Uniformed Services University of the Health Sciences (USUHS).
 This is where he completed his medical degree in 1984.
 He would go on to complete his post graduate training at Naval Hospital San Diego in pediatrics and a fellowship training at the University of Washington in neurodevelopmental pediatrics.